Chicken-in-a-Can/rkt_prefix/devlog.md

 contract violations are everflowing

 ### 3/28/25:10:30-12:00
 some prefix stuff works, some doesn't. submitting for now.
 Will submit again after deadline (for 15% penalty)

+### 3/29/25:3:00-6:00
+Running into issues with cdr still.
+Some components have been rewritten, but it's been annoying cause I can't figure out the specific cdr that's causing the issue